lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-1.rst

 * default plot at upper right (corresponding to the first two columns in the table,
 * the tabular data below, with entries corresponding to individual images.

-**4. Select another image of those retuned via your seach.**
+**4. Select another image of those retuned via your search.**
 Click on another line in your table.
 An image corresponding that entry will display in the upper left.

 **5. Display multiple images.**
 Click on the icon displaying six little boxes above the single image.
-This will result in a display of images coresponding to the first eight entries in the table.
+This will result in a display of images corresponding to the first eight entries in the table.

 .. figure:: images/portal-105-2.png
     :name: portal-105-1-2